Larryleachia cactiformis: Varieties

+Distribution and habitat

+Larryleachia cactiformis is found in the Richtersveld and in the Bushmanland region of Namaqualand in the Northern Cape, from Sendelingsdrift to Garies.
+It is found amongst Fynbos and Succulent Karoo vegetation on quartz hills on the Kamiesberge.

 Cultivation

 The usual problems for cultivation of Larryleachia apply to L. cactiformis, primary of these being the need for year- round warmth and sunlight, and the dangers of root rot and mealy bugs.
 Grafting L. cactiformis onto a rootstock tuber of a Ceropegia, such as Ceropegia woodii, and treating the plants against root mealy bugs should mostly alleviate these issues, though propagation is still a problem as the plant does not offset or seed readily and grows difficultly and slowly from seedling.